 Highs were actually my favorite part of these headphones.
 They were never even close to harsh and though the cymbals lost some details and sounded a bit muffled at times, they did still manage to add a nice layer to music.
 This was most noticeable in “Generator ^ Second Floor” by Freelance Whales when the cymbals come in during the chorus.

 For $150, it’s hard to recommend the JLab Flex BT headphones purely because of sound quality.
 Build quality is fine and I actually really like the design of these, but when it comes down to it sound quality is most important aspect and it doesn’t live up to the price tag.
-The active noise cancelling is actually decent, but in my experience using it ruined the sound.
+The active noise canceling is actually decent, but in my experience using it ruined the sound.
 Connection was also decent, but where these headphones shine is comfort.
 I expected these to feel tight and uncomfortable, but they were way more comfortable than other pairs of headphones I’ve tested in this price range.
 If you’re coming from the earbuds that came with your smartphone, these are easily a step up.
 But if you’re used to high end audio experiences these might disappoint you.